ActiveSolution/active-aiacademy-semantic-kernel/labs/pre-reqs.md

     1. Click **Connect**.
     1. From the Agents playground page, locate the **Knowledge** section and copy the name of the connection you just created and paste it as the **groundingWithBingConnectionId** value within the `AIFoundryProject` element in the `appSettings.json` file.

-1. Additionally, we need to obtain an API Key to be able to get stock prices from [polygon.io](https://polygon.io/dashboard/login).
-You can sign up for a free API Key by creating a login.
+1. Additionally, we need to an API Key to be able to get stock prices from [polygon.io](https://polygon.io/dashboard/login).
 This value will be needed for [Lesson 3](lesson3.md).
-    1. Once logged in, from the [polygon.io Dashboard](https://polygon.io/dashboard) locate the **Keys** section.
-Copy the default key value and paste it as the **apiKey** value within the `StockService` element in the `appsettings.json` file.

-By ensuring you have completed these prerequisites, you'll be well-prepared to dive into the Intelligent App Development Workshop and make the most of the hands-on learning experience.
+You will get the API key from Jakob, if he's in a good mood.